 - a.
 ENG135 Writing for the Workplace or higher - b.
 COM106 Interpersonal Communications, COM130 Communication for the Workplace, COM131 Speech Communications, or COM276 Public Speaking a.
 MTH 126 Technical Math or higher a.
-BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, Political Science, Psychology, Social Sciences, or Economics a.
-HPR101 Concepts of Physical Health (2) or HPR177 Personal & Community Health (3) Students who have completed basic training for the armed services may be excused from this requirement.
+BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, Political Science, Psychology, Social Sciences, or Economics Lifetime Fitness & Health 2 hours a.
+HPR101 Concepts of Physical Health (2) or HPR177 Personal & Community Health (3)) or HPR176 Lifestyle Management (2)Students who have completed basic training for the armed services may be excused from this requirement.
 (Military transcript must be on file in the Office of the Registrar.)